Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Cortisol and adrenaline from stress tampers with our cognitive ability.
 It's a paradox: if we don't worry, everything will be fine.
   - these hormones makes your body focus on movement and be ready to physically strike.
 It shifts the attention to a single thing: physical action.
 That means no focus can be spent on acting with your mind.
 How can that type of pinpoint focus help you find a solution in the modern world?
 How can it give you mental range for you to act mentally in the present?
-  - if you don't ruminate about it, you will proba

 - Our brain is a meatball on stilts, poorly designed for the jungle and not for modern society.
 Don't take it seriously.
 It doesn't make many favours for us.
   - Your brain will never be able to grasp what the reality really is, and its wide range of opportunities, happenings, contexts and unlimited points of view.